isaac-roe/Final-Project/source/thomas_rhett/die_a_happy_man.rst

 Die a Happy Man is one of Thomas Rhett's most popular songs.
 I personally like Die a Happy Man, but it is not my favorite song by Thomas Rhett.
 The song can be too slow for me, and I do not always enjoy listening to a slow song.
 Overall, I would give this song a 7.5/10.
-It is a really good song by Thomas Rhett, however, it is not a song that I could listen to a lot and it can easily grow old to me.
+It is a really good song by Thomas Rhett.
+However, it is not a song that I could listen to a lot, and it can quickly grow old to me.

 .. [#f1] "`Die a Happy Man <https://daily.plaympe.com/thomas-rhett-die-a-happy-man/>`_"